Eosinophilic lung disease

 Acute eosinophilic pneumonia (AEP)

 Acute eosinophilic pneumonia (AEP) usually manifests with acute onset fever, severe dyspnea and hypoxia for <5 days with rapid progression and shows rapid improvement when treated with steroids and usually no relapse after treatment.
 Pulmonary lavage reveals >25% eosinophils, however peripheral blood eosinophil counts are usually normal.
 The etiology of AEP is unknown.
 It has been suggested that it may represent acute hypersensitivity to an inhaled antigen.
 CT findings include bilateral patchy areas of ground-glass opacity and interlobular septal thickening.

 Chronic eosinophilic pneumonia is characterized by homogeneous peripheral airspace consolidation lasting >6 months, which responds to steroid treatment.
 This appearance results in a reverse bat's wing appearance.
 About 50% of patients with CEP have asthma.
 CEP may be difficult to differentiate from eosinophilic granulomatosis with polyangiitis (EGPA).

 Idiopathic hypereosinophilic syndrome is a systemic disorder with damage to heart and the CNS.
 On CT, one finds nodules with a ground-glass halo, similar to SPE.
 In contrast to SPE, the opacities do not resolve spontaneously.
 In addition, approximately 50% of cases are associated with pleural effusions.

-Non specific findings on chest radiography and CT.
+These cases have non-specific findings on chest radiography and CT.
+Offending drugs include: